boringthings/grab4me/README.md

 # grab4me

-Grab remote script output and serve as REST
+Grab remote script output or file content and serve as REST.